nukelet/website/site/content/whoami.md

 ## Contact

-You can reach me at `contact 🐌 nukelet dot com`.
+You can reach me at `contact 🐌 nukelet dot com`, and you'll find my GPG key [here](https://keys.openpgp.org/search?q=vinicius%40nukelet.com).

 Here are some other digital spaces I like to hang out at: